Slicer/Slicer/Docs/user_guide/data_loading_and_saving.md

 Surface or volumetric meshes.

 - [**VTK Polygonal Data**](https://vtk.org/wp-content/uploads/2015/04/file-formats.pdf) (.vtk, .vtp): Default coordinate system: LPS.
 Coordinate system (LPS/RAS) can be specified in header.
-Full color (RGB or RGBA) meshes can be read and written (color must be assigned as point scalar data of `unisgned char` type and 3 or 4 components).
+Full color (RGB or RGBA) meshes can be read and written (color must be assigned as point scalar data of `unsigned char` type and 3 or 4 components).
 Texture image can be applied using "Texture model" module (in SlicerIGT extension).
 - [**VTK Unstructured Grid Data**](https://vtk.org/wp-content/uploads/2015/04/file-formats.pdf) (.vtk, .vtu): Volumetric mesh.
 Default coordinate system: LPS.
 Coordinate system (LPS/RAS) can be specified in header.
 - **STereoLithography** (.stl): Format most commonly used for 3D printing.
 Default coordinate system: LPS.
 Coordinate system (LPS/RAS) can be specified in header.
 - **Wavefront OBJ** (.obj): Default coordinate system: LPS.
 Coordinate system (LPS/RAS) can be specified in header.
 Texture image can be applied using "Texture model" module (in SlicerIGT extension).